 What’s important to understand here, is that your stomach as a few square feet of surface to absorb nutrients.
-While your small intestine actually has thousands of square feet of surface.
+While your small intestine has a surface of thousands of square feet.

 So, the small intestine will absorb nutrients much, much faster and efficiently than the stomach.
 Alcohol, like fat, protein or carbs, could be considered as another macronutrient.

 When you drink alcohol after a fast, with the pyloric valve wide open, your body will absorb alcohol really fast, rising up your blood alcohol, making your drunk more quickly.
 Which might be cool for you, but not for your body.

 The enzymes that normally are at work to break down alcohol won’t be able to keep up since you’ll be absorbing it so quickly.
 So, the liver is going to prioritize metabolism and alcohol over everything else.
 Meaning any food you’ll consume with alcohol, or after drinking, will be put back and not properly processed.

 All the added benefits that your body usually gets after a fast, all the fat-burning efficiency of it will go right out of the window.

 Alcohol will also slow down catecholamine response, cortisol, and adrenaline.
 Which explains why you don’t have the same reflexes for example.
 When fasting, some of the fat-burning effects of it comes from adrenaline and noradrenaline, which is part of our central nervous system.

 A lot of the benefits and fat burning effects you’d get from fasting comes from the stimulation of the central nervous system.
 So, drinking alcohol might actually negate some of those effects and benefits.

 What if you want to drink on a fasting day